vsingama/Database-webapp/README.md

 					Project details and execution steps

 Implementation details
-When we execute the project, the JDBC class will check for the existence of ìdbprojectî database in local MySQL server.
+When we execute the project, the JDBC class will check for the existence of ‚Äúdbproject‚Äù database in local MySQL server.
 	If the db is present, then it will check for the tables and data.
 	If the db is not present, "dbproject" db will be created and the corresponding tables will